cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ### Pre-requisites
 - An IBM Cloud account with the ability to provision resources.
+- A resource group, public VLAN, and private VLAN in IBM Cloud.
 - Docker installed on your local development machine.
-- The IBM Cloud CLI installed on your local development machine.

 ### Getting API Keys
 There are two different API Keys that you will need to generate in order to deploy everything in this guide, one for IBM Cloud resources and another set for Classic Infrastructure resources.